Day - 1

 Day - 3

-Location: Tulum - Today is free to relax, take part in optional activities and to generally do as you wish.
-Perhaps start your morning by renting a bike and cycling around the area - this is a great way to cover a lot of ground in a short time.
-You may want to head to Akumal Bay for a change of scenery or check out one of the many fresh water rock pools (sink hole) known locally as Cenote.
-You can buy an organized tour to each of these attractions or venture off on your own as both are easily reached by local transport.
-Go early in the day to avoid the crowds.
-Cenote Dos Ojos is perhaps the most spectacular Cenote but it requires a 3 Km walk each way from the local bus drop off.
+Location: Tulum - Today is as clear as the waters of the Caribbean, so you can spend it how you like.
+Perhaps start your morning by renting a bike and exploring on two wheels.
+Then maybe head to Akumal Bay for a change of scenery or check out one of the many fresh water rock pools known as cenotes.
+You can buy an organised tour to each of these attractions or venture off on your own as both are easily accessible using local transport.
+Cenote Dos Ojos is perhaps the most spectacular of the natural pools, but it be prepared for a three-kilometre walk each way from the local bus drop off.
+Remember, pack plenty of water and snacks so you don’t get caught out!
+If you haven't already, you might want to take the opportunity to head to Mexico's most famous archaeological site, Chichen Itza, which is about a two-hour drive away.
+Chat to your leader about what’s on offer and how to organise optional activities.

 Day - 4